Pocket God (comics): Kinsee

 Kinsee is the second female pygmy to be showcased in the comics.
 Like Moon, she has black, short hair with a stripe on it; the only difference is that her hair is cut in a bob style and the stripe is purple and located on her ponytail.
-This ponytail was longer in her first appearances but is later cut by Sun in an attempt to save her from a monster (that was holding Kinsee by the hair).
-Kinsee also wears a light beige top with a rag skirt of the same color.
+This ponytail was longer in her first appearances but is later cut by Sun in an attempt to save her from a monster.
 Kinsee has misandrist tendencies, quickly becoming hostile towards the male tribe upon their arrival.
 She holds a particular grudge against Ooga and Booga, as the former allegedly stole her best friend (Sun) and the latter, due to his brutish demeanor, is seen as "annoying".
-Kinsee eventually warms up to the majority of the male tribe (Booga seems to still be at odds with her).
-This is shown when she and Nooby get captured: When Kinsee was tortured by one of her enemies, Nooby stood up for her.
-After this, she manages to escape, promising Nooby she would rescue him before promptly dying on purpose (she jumps on a floor full of spikes), thus spawning back with her group and leading them to where Nooby was located.
+Kinsee eventually warms up to the majority of the male tribe, though Booga seems to still be at odds with her.